 Nkuringo

 Nkuringo is another area to consider when looking for accommodation in Bwindi Impenetrable National Park.
 This area is popular for gorilla trekking and bird watching.
-There are a few lodges and campsites in the area, including luxury options with private balconies and breathtaking views of the forest.
+There are a few lodges and campsites in the area, including luxury options with private balconies and stunning views of the forest.

 Luxury Lodges